-Ancient Buddha mantras like Namo Thassa mantra help reduce the chances of depression, anxiety, and stress.
+Ancient Buddha mantras like the Namo Thassa mantra help reduce the chances of depression, anxiety, and stress.
 It is also known that meditation works in treating anxiety as effectively as antidepressant drug therapy.

 Panic disorders symptoms too are effectively reduced.
 It helps in reducing drug abuse and alcohol.

 It helps in improving focus, attention, and stress management.
-It also helps in decision making through better information processing.
+It also helps in decision-making through better information processing.
 Meditation increases mental strength, resilience, and emotional intelligence.

 Moreover, it also prevents asthma, rheumatoid arthritis, and inflammatory bowel disorder.
-Other benefits include protection against Alzheimer's, premature death, which helps to treat premenstrual syndrome and menopausal symptoms.
+Other benefits include protection against Alzheimer's, and premature death, which helps to treat premenstrual syndrome and menopausal symptoms.

 Famous Buddha Citations